 Step Three: Join a Bitcoin Exchange

 The marketplaces for bitcoin exchanges are online.
-In these places, you get to trade your bitcoin for traditional currencies. like Naira or USD.
+In these places, you get to trade your bitcoin for local currencies, for example, you can buy bitcoin in Nigeria with your naira on certain crypto apps.
 Just like when you go to make a purchase online, you have options.
 The same is true of buying bitcoin.